Fire blankets are a top priority when it comes to fire safety. They are easy to store and use as your first line of defense against nascent fires.

 - Best to be used in electric fires.

 One of the most significant advantages of using wool as your fire blanket material is that the cross-linked inter structure swells upon contact with heat.
 This, in turn, forms an insulating later that stops the flame from spreading out.
-It also results in the woolen material producing lesser smoke and toxic fumes than other synthetic fibers.

 Fiberglass Fire Blankets

-The fiberglass material is made of woven strands of yarn intertwined in a flexible state.
+The fiberglass material is made of woven strands of glass yarn intertwined in a flexible state.
 The material is a practical fire retardant substance made out of a mixture of silicone or graphite-coated fiberglass yarns.
 This makes it perfect for incipient fires of higher temperature levels too.

-The most outstanding properties of the fiberglass fire blankets are:
+Key properties of fiberglass fire blankets include:

 - Compact and soft texture.